Charlynder/Macro/README.md

-# Python MacroEconomics Libary
+# Macro

-Econ is for simple MacroEconomics library for python & Java.
-I've made this library becuase this for my homework, but I think it can be useful for other people.
+Macro is for basic MacroEconomics library for python.
+I've made this library to use for my class.
+It good to use in Jupyter Notebooks

-The Python verson is having some issues; because of that, the project might be written in only Java

-> 2021, Christian Alvarez.
+> 2022, Christian Alvarez.
 Malcom X College.
-MIT license